Everything you need to know about clearing at RepoClear

 On receipt and confirmation of eligible transactions, trades are governed under the rules of LCH Rulebook.

-At the prescribed time in each market, RepoClear nets and shapes delivery obligations due for settlement.
+At the prescribed times in each market, RepoClear nets and shapes delivery obligations due for settlement (or net balances / Net Position Exposure per Clearing Member and basket for triparty basket repo).
 Members are then notified of their own specific delivery obligations via Member Reporting.

 Member reporting provides Clearing Members with real-time access to their LCH SA reports.